How to Solve the Frequency Distribution Table?

 - Step 1: Create a table with two columns – one with the title of the data you organize and the other column for frequency.
 (Draw three columns if you want to add tally marks too)

-- Step 2: Look at what is written in the data and decide whether you want to draw an ungrouped frequency distribution table or a group frequency distribution table.
+- Step 2: Look at what is written in the data and decide whether you want to draw an ungrouped frequency distribution table or a grouped frequency distribution table.
 If there are many different values, it is usually best to go with a grouped frequency distribution table.

 - Step 3: Write the data set values in the first column.